 Seven years ago, when we found out we were having a girl, I dreamed on and on about her and what she would look like.
 Then I dreamed about what her room would look like.
 I hesitated going straight for pink because I thought it was so cliché.
 Then I told myself: I am having a girl, my first baby girl, and it is my time to go all pink!
 It didn’t take a lot of self-convincing.

 I began looking around for some pink crib bedding.
-My options were limited, though, since the furthest place I’d drive to buy was Lexington, Kentucky, and online shopping was not an option since I didn’t trust it at the time (rolling your eyes is allowed at this part of the story!).
-So after browsing a few stores I found this set at Burlington and fell in love.
+My options were limited, though, since the furthest place I’d drive to buy was Lexington, Kentucky, and online shopping was not an option since I didn’t trust it at the time; of course, I slightly regretted that after I found out about all the online coupons for moms that there are.
+I could have saved myself a fortune!
+Anyway, after browsing a few stores I found this set at Burlington and fell in love.

 When baby number two came along we decided to have the girls share a bedroom.
 One of the reasons was that we really wanted them to become good friends.
 We never regretted that decision.
 Consequently, when I was expecting Sofia the only things I needed were more diapers, a crib and a bedding set to go with it.
 It’s amazing when you can manage to have two children of the same gender, born during the same season (I dare you!).
 I was looking into a new crib when I found out that the one we were using for Carolina had been recalled.
 We took it back to Target and they gave us a full refund.
 That was awesome and as a result I ended up buying two of the same crib.